sucksome/CS-F214-Assignment2/Documentation/README.md

 We found the assignment really engaging and it was really fun to work in a team environment.
 This assignment also helped deepen our insight into theoretical concepts behind propositional logic and proof verification.
-We thank all our instructors for providing us this oppurtunity.
+We thank all our instructors for providing us this opportunity.